 When we burn fossil fuels like coal, natural gas, and oil to produce energy, we release harmful gases into the air.

-It is their natural behavior to trap heat.
+It is their natural behaviour to trap heat.
 So when these gases accumulate in Earth’s atmosphere, they absorb the sun’s rays.
 This causes temperatures on Earth’s surface to rise.

-This creates the formation of a vicious cycle.
-Air pollution contributes to the worsening of another environmental issue, Climate Change.
-While climate change increases global temperatures.
-In turn, higher temperatures intensify some types of air pollutants.
-Like smog, for example, which only forms when the weather is warm.
+This creates a vicious cycle.
+Air pollution contributes to the worsening of another environmental issue: Climate Change.
+Climate change increases global temperatures, which in turn intensifies some types of air pollutants, like smog, for example, which only forms when the weather is warm.

-Industries that are common in urban cities emit vast amounts of these harmful gases.
-They emit gaseous waste into the air daily as the end result of their production process.
+Common industries in urban cities emit vast amounts of these harmful gases.
+They also release gaseous waste into the air daily as a result of their production process.

-The use of vehicles like cars, trains, and airplanes releases Carbon Monoxide.
-Since we rely on them daily, it is inevitable that a considerable volume gets emitted daily.
+Using vehicles like cars, trains, and airplanes releases Carbon Monoxide.
+Since we rely on them daily, a considerable volume is emitted daily.

 Agricultural Activities